-For a luxurious option, check out Manta Ray One at Skenes Creek, just north of Apollo Bay.
+Alternatively, for a seaside option, check out Manta Ray One at Skenes Creek, just north of Apollo Bay.
 This architecturally stunning house sleeps up to seven guests and others breathtakingly beautiful ocean views.
 For your dog, there’s an enclosed yard and dog blankets are provided for inside.